arpitaakumari/WeConnect_improvised/README.md

 The project is deployed in our [localhost:3000]localhost:3000.

-The backend part is deployed in [localhost:5000]localhost:5000 and the frontend in [localhost:3000]localhost:3000.
+The backend part is deployed in [localhost:5000]localhost:5000 and the frontend in [localhost:3000]localhost:3000

+## Steps to run on your local machine

+###

+Once, we start the server our landing page will be the Login Page.